Someone Great (film): Production

 In February 2018, Gina Rodriguez signed on to star in and produce a film to serve as the directorial debut of Jennifer Kaytin Robinson from a screenplay she wrote.
 The story was described as being about loss, growing up and, above all, the everlasting bond of female friendships.
 In March 2018, Brittany Snow and DeWanda Wise were cast to portray the close friends of Rodriguez's character, while Lakeith Stanfield joined the cast to portray the ex-boyfriend of Rodriguez's character.
 In April 2018, Rosario Dawson joined the cast of the film.
 Principal photography on the film began on April 2, 2018, and wrapped on May 15.

 Inspiration

 1989, the fifth studio album by American singer-songwriter Taylor Swift, especially the track "Clean", was cited as the inspiration for Someone Great.
 The film, in turn, inspired Swift to write "Death by a Thousand Cuts", the tenth track on her seventh studio album Lover (2019).
 Robinson has also cited New Zealand singer Lorde's 2017 song "Supercut" as an inspiration for the film; "[Supercut] existed in the movie before any of the people in the movie existed"—she stated in an interview with Rolling Stone.

 Release

 The film was released on April 19, 2019 on Netflix.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 16 critics, indicating "generally favorable" reviews.

 Soundtrack

-After the release of the film, the song "Truth Hurts" by Lizzo, which Erin and a pantsless Jenny sung and danced to in the film's beginning, debuted at number 50 on the Billboard Hot 100, later peaking at number 1.
+After the release of the film, the song "Truth Hurts" by Lizzo debuted at number 50 on the Billboard Hot 100 later peaking at number 1.